-Sidney Crossing is a 98,500 square foot commercial development situated in the Town of Sidney on Victoria's Saanich Peninsula.
-Once built it will become the largest shopping centre on the Saanich Peninsula.
+Sidney Crossing was a 98,995 square foot commercial development proposed in the Town of Sidney on Victoria's Saanich Peninsula.
+Had it been built, it would have become the largest shopping centre on the Saanich Peninsula.

-The project will consist of nine buildings with a grocery store and a drug store/electronics retailer as anchor tenants.
+The project was planned to consist of nine buildings with a grocery store and a drug store/electronics retailer as anchor tenants.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.